The quality of your water is of utmost importance to us. The infographic below shows what is involved in treating the water you drink to make it safe

 If you live in a house built before 1970, chances are you may have lead pipework or lead solder may have been used, it is possible that you have lead pipes linking your home to our water network.
 Homes built since then tend to have copper or plastic pipes.
 If pipes in older properties have been replaced since the 1970s, lead will not have been used.

 Your drinking water can pick up lead from the pipework that runs from the water main underground and into your property, or from lead pipework inside your property.

 Lead is less of a problem in hard water areas such as ours because a layer of limescale builds up between the pipe and the water, preventing the lead dissolving into the drinking water.

-Lead is harmful if excessive levels are allowed to build up in the body, so it makes sense then to make sure we consume as little lead as possible – pregnant women and young children (under the age of 6) are especially vulnerable to the risk of lead, here are some ways to minimise lead dissolving from your pipe work into the drinking water:
+Lead is harmful if excessive levels are allowed to build up in the body, so it makes sense then to make sure we consume as little lead as possible – pregnant women and young children are especially vulnerable to the risk of lead, here are some ways to minimise lead dissolving from your pipe work into the drinking water:

 - Only use water from the kitchen cold tap for drinking and cooking, as hot water dissolves more lead than cold